 Like most open design headphones, the mids are where the X2 shine.
 The vocals are very clear and detailed, thanks to the expansive soundstage.

 The treble is controlled, so it is not harsh.
 The sound is spatial as a result of the more emphasis on the upper treble in X2.
 The variation of the treble adds to the great soundstage and instrument separation effect.

-These headphones are somehow tight, hence may not be comfortable for people with big heads.
+These high quality headphones are somehow tight, hence may not be comfortable for people with big heads.
 However, comfort is a subjective matter, so factors that determine how comfortable your headphones will be are your head size, posture, positioning, among others.

 Beyerdynamic DT PRO is among the best open back headphones under $200 for studio monitoring mixing purposes.
 The impedance is 250 ohms.
 A nice amp will create a significant difference in the volume and the quality of the playback.
 But these headphones are not portable enough.

 They have a powerful, clear, and hard bass.
 Despite being open-back headphones, the bass is great, though not overpowering like the bass of closed-back headphones.